JRMurr/NixOsConfig/README.md

 ## Links

-Basing most of the organization from based Xe https://tulpa.dev/cadey/nixos-configs
+Basing most of the organization from based Xe https://tulpa.dev/cadey/nixos-configs and https://github.com/Xe/nixos-configs